 After six months, I came across an opportunity at Greenpeace.
 I discussed it with my brother, and he thought I should go for it.
 He said to me, “You’re creative and you like big challenges, which is exactly how Greenpeace is as an organisation.”
 I’ve been here for six years now – going for that job was really a life changing decision.

-I began in a temporary role in the data team, moving on to work in communications and then the supporter services team.
+I began in a temporary role in the data team, moving on to work in communications and then the supporter engagement team.
 I’m now in a split role: as creative facilitator (the person who helps staff come up with creative ideas for campaign actions) and as the diversity and inclusion lead.

 I love how varied my day to day involvement is with Greenpeace.
 Since working here, I started attending free weekly yoga classes and became the captain of the netball team.
 I set up a group where those who identify as a person of colour can come together and talk about their lives and experiences.